dhckdgjs/GIGABYTE-Z590-VISION-G-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 ---

-## Update 23.04.22​
+## Update 23.04.22 for Ventura​

 EFI for Z590 Vision G Ver 0.8

 - Freezing and stuttering after Ventura 13.x update

--
+→ Force to use injected KEXT driver(from Monterey) for Intel i225-V, This settings are not affect to WiFi/BT at all

-→ Force to use injected KEXT driver(from Monterey) for Intel i225-V (No custom firmware, No VT-D related settings like SSDT-DMAR.aml etc)
+(No custom firmware, No VT-D related settings like SSDT-DMAR.aml etc)

 ![z590 eth](https://user-images.githubusercontent.com/35429874/233735122-867ef959-c932-4e13-89b1-b8764a23d049.png)